100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 export default Home;
 ```

 Wait ...
 How to navigate to `Home.js` view?
 We will need a router!
-(It is already installed from `react-router-dom` package)
+(It is already installed with `react-router-dom` package)

 Let's go to `App.js` file.